Nikhil-Mukund/RIFF/README.md

       - Options to estimate the noise floor & dampen sharp resonances via smoothing the complex transfer function.

+- To Install

+            - Click & install using the mlappinstall file

+- To Launch App

+            - Launch from the Apps toolbar
+            - Or type RIFF from the command line

+- **Compatibility**

+            -   MATLAB R2022a+

 - Input data format